 Customer Churn Rate is the other side of the coin to say.
 If customer retention is customers who keep on returning, churn represents all those who came you’ve lost over a certain period.

 You may also stumble upon the term attrition rate which is just another way to say customer churn rate.
 If the CCR is high, it indicates a large percentage of customers has been lost.
 Monitoring your churn rate helps uncover any trends that could impact your business and take effective measures to contain the churn from growing.

 When calculating the churn is in question, the process is really simple.
-All you

-    need to do is subtract your customer retention rate (CRR) from 100 and you will

-    get the percentage of customer churn rate (CCR).
-For example, if your CRR is

-    22.5%, your CCR will be 77.5%, it’s that easy.
+All you need to do is subtract your customer retention rate (CRR) from 100 and you will get the percentage of customer churn rate (CCR).
+For example, if your CRR is 22.5%, your CCR will be 77.5%, it’s that easy.

-    There is another way that is a bit longer, but you can also calculate customer

-    churn rate by dividing the number of customers you’ve lost with the total number

-    of customers and multiplying that result with 100.
+There is another way that is a bit longer, but you can also calculate the customer churn rate by dividing the number of customers you’ve lost by the total number of customers and multiplying that result by 100.